kyma-project/nats-manager/docs/user/README.md

 ### High Availability

 For high availability, set up NATS servers across different availability zones for uninterrupted operation and uptime.
-NATS Manager deploys the NATS servers in the availability zones where your Kubernetes cluster has nodes.
-If the Kubernetes cluster has nodes distributed across at least three availability zones, NATS Manager automatically distributes the NATS servers across these availability zones.
-If the Kubernetes cluster doesn’t have nodes distributed across at least three availability zones, high availability is compromised.
+NATS Manager deploys the NATS servers in the availability zones where your Kubernetes cluster has Nodes.
+If the Kubernetes cluster has Nodes distributed across at least three availability zones, NATS Manager automatically distributes the NATS servers across these availability zones.
+If the Kubernetes cluster doesn’t have Nodes distributed across at least three availability zones, high availability is compromised.

 ## Architecture